SIMPLE WAYS TO MANAGE YOUR DAY AND MAKE LIFE EASIER (SOME FUN, SOME SERIOUS, ALL HELPFUL).

 Carry floss.
 Keep it in your purse or car.
 I can’t tell you how many times it’s come in handy.
 Especially at those oh-so-special events (like your friend’s wedding out in the middle of nowhere).

 Get off the couch.
 I’m pretty sure my couch is conspiring against me, sucking me in so I never leave and ultimately stay unproductive.
 In a case like this, the first step is to get off the couch.
 Just get up.
 Once you are, you’ll be able to sort that mail or start a load of laundry.
+(But remember, there are those times when you should absolutely be a little lazy.
+Read about them here.)

 Earn extra income.
 Whether to pay unexpected bills or plan your next vacation or home improvement project, everyone loves a little extra in their bank account.
 The difficult part is making it happen, so dive into these creative ways to make $100 every day!